MicrosoftDocs/memdocs/windows-365/enterprise/gpu-cloud-pc.md

 Registry keys are automatically set during the provisioning process.

 Supported drivers are automatically installed as part of the provisioning process.
 You don't need to manually install drivers.
-However, drivers are not automatically updated, so must manually update drivers as needed.
+However, drivers aren't automatically updated, so must manually update drivers as needed.

 ## Supported regions